 “There’s really no legitimate explanation as to why he got this deal with this energy company, other than the fact his father was responsible for doling out money in Ukraine itself.

 It’s a huge problem, and it goes to this question of corruption and potential payoffs and bribes that these foreign entities were making to the Bidens in exchange for hopefully getting favorable treatment.”

 Who doesn’t love the smell of corruption in the morning?

 Biden His Time

 There’s more to Biden than just inappropriately touching women and girls.
 His overreach extends to nepotism, potential abuse of power, and influencing the domestic affairs of foreign countries.
 This might not generate as many headlines as improperly putting his hands on senators’ daughters, likely due to the complexity and political fallout of the Ukrainian tale.
 That said, it is another layer in the Biden saga that may hang over his bid for the highest office in the land.
-At this point, he’s likely bidin’ his time to see what will stick in the headlines and what will become a distant memory.We value your comments!
-Please weigh in on our comment section below.
+At this point, he’s likely bidin’ his time to see what will stick in the headlines and what will become a distant memory.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com